lautapercuspain/lautapercuspain/README.md

 - 📚 I love learning new things every day and talk with people about different approaches to solve problems.
 - 📫 You can reach me on LinkedIn <https://linkedin.com/in/lautarogruss> or directly via email at <lautarogruss@gmail.com>

+###

-🚀 Full-Stack Developer with 15+ years of expertise in Node.js, JavaScript, React, and React Native.
+I'm a Full-Stack Developer with 15+ years of expertise in Node.js, JavaScript, React, and React Native.
 Passionate about crafting seamless user experiences and solving complex tech challenges.
 Experienced Tech Lead and Architect in AI, eCommerce, and CMS solutions.
 Proficient in cutting-edge tools like Next.js, AWS, and Contentful.
 DevOps enthusiast with a knack for CI/CD pipelines and mentorship.
 Check out my code contributions and projects to explore my journey in tech innovation.
-Let's collaborate and create something amazing! 💻🌟
+Let's collaborate and create something amazing! 💻